Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Town’s Master Plan traffic forecasts use the Denver Regional Council of Governments regional forecasting model in the projection of traffic.
 This traffic forecasting model takes planned developments into account that have been provided to DRCOG by each local agency.
 Given that, the majority, if not all of the planned development along Crowfoot Valley Road has been taken into account in the Town’s Master Plan.
 In addition to this, the Town was very conservative in the land use assumptions within the Town’s limit in the Master Plan study and assumed full build-out of the Town by 2040.
 Based on both of these factors, the 37,000 vehicles per day is expected to be a good estimate for future traffic on Crowfoot Valley Road.

 Posted speed limits on a given roadway are set based on engineering studies and / or roadway design criteria.
 A speed study was done on Crowfoot Valley Road a few years ago.
 The speed limit within Town limits was reduced to 40 mph in the summer of 2021.
 The current posted speeds on the roadway today are supported by the data collected during that speed study.
-It is not expected that a lower speed limit would be supported on Crowfoot Valley Road.
+As such, the speed limits will not change.

 The Town’s design criteria will be used for the widening project.
 The lighting for the roadway will be based on what is needed for a four-lane arterial.
 The light fixtures are designed to minimize the unwanted scattering of light but instead, focus the light where it is needed on the roadway.
 There are not currently plans identified to specifically address noise levels, as there are currently more project needs identified than there are projected funds to implement them.
 Due to the significant costs associated with sound mitigation, measures like these would further increase the gap between wants and needs versus projected funds to complete the project.
 As such, other projects would need to be delayed should sound mitigation measures be included.